Quansight/qhub-terraform-modules/README.md

+**Please submit issues to https://github.com/quansight/qhub/issues**

 # QHub Terraform Modules

-NOTE *The modules are shortly to be moved into qhub repo directly so this repo may not be in use by the time you are reading this.*
+NOTE *The modules are moved into qhub repo directly so this is for backwards compatability*

 Repository to manage deployments of Quansight and customer terraform modules.
 This repository holds the modules (not deployments) to allow